stephenslab/mixsqp/README.md

 [REBayes package][rebayes]), and is expected to compute these solutions much more quickly in large data sets.

-For more details on the mixSQP algorithm, please see [our paper on arXiv][arxiv-paper].
+For more details on the SQP algorithm, please see [our paper on arXiv][arxiv-paper].

-See also the [Julia implementation of mixSQP][mixsqp-julia], which is currently faster than the R implementation, particularly for large data sets.
+See also the [Julia implementation][mixsqp-julia], which is currently faster than the R implementation, particularly for large data sets.

 If you find a bug, or you have a question or feedback on our work, please post an [issue][issues].

 ## Citing this work

-If you find that the mixSQP package, or any of the source code in this repository, is useful for your work, please cite our paper:
+If you find the mixsqp package or any of the source code in this repository useful for your work, please cite our paper:

 > Youngseok Kim, Peter Carbonetto, Matthew Stephens and Mihai
 > Anitescu. *A fast algorithm for maximum likelihood estimation of